How Can We Help?

 Importing contacts to Outlook online

 I will assume you don’t have control over your global directory and focus on getting your contacts into Outlook.
-Since you probably wouldn’t be here if your contacts were there, I’ll assume you gave them somewhere else.
+Since you probably wouldn’t be here if your contacts were there, I’ll assume you have them stored somewhere else.
 You’ll need to export them from that place in a comma separated format (CSV).

 Once you have a csv file, you can use the web-based Outlook (https://office.com) to do a pretty reliable import job, by switching to your “contacts” page and then choosing “Import contacts” from the “Manage” menu near the top right corner of the Outlook window.